-Fees for new children joining the nursery will be issued on their first day of attendance.
+Fees for new children joining the Preschool will be issued on their first day of attendance.
 Fees for existing children on our register will be issued at the beginning of each half term.
 All invoices are issued for the full half terms fees, and are placed in the children's trays.

 All invoices are itemised and provide clear information regarding the charges as agreed in the parents contract.
-The invoices allow the parents to see that the government entitlement is received completely free of charge and also highlights any additional fees that may be applied - ie if we need to invoice parents for lost revenue if their child does not attend on a day that funding has been claimed for.
+Invoices are provided to all parents on a half termly basis.
+The invoices allow the parents to see the government entitlement due for their child and also highlights any additional fees that may be applied - ie charges for consumables etc when due.